NWhitby/NWhitby.github.io/_posts/2019-03-31-imposter_syndrome_perception_changes_everything.markdown

 Embracing lifelong-learning as a gift rather than a curse can result in a myriad of personal and professional benefits, including (but not limited to) career and self-development.
 Our paths to web dev may be very different but they all have a common theme of starting from scratch and learning as we go.

-**Final Thoughts **
+**Final Thoughts**

 Overall, feeling "good enough" in this filed will often be a fierce battle and an uphill climb.
 However, with much openness, a realistic perspective, and a positive frame of mind, one can reach a good level of contentment and satisfaction by trading in those somber/gloomy thoughts and feelings.

-I can continue to declare that I have imposter syndrome while swimming in the apathy that this declaration brings, or I can instead declare that I'm no imposter but a "Lifelong Learner."
+I can continue to declare that I have imposter syndrome while swimming in the apathy that this declaration brings, or I can instead declare that I'm no imposter but a "Lifelong Learner!"
 I like to think that I've found an intriguing "forever bug" in my life script.
 The first and only bug that I've grown to be cool with keeping around.